Kernocal/audio-mixer-extension/README.md

 ![extension spotify image](screenshots/1280window.png "Audio Mixer Extension on Spotify")
 ![extension image](screenshots/640extension.png "Audio Mixer Extension")

 Audio Mixer is a browser extension that currently works on Chromium-based browsers, e.g Chrome and Microsoft Edge.
-It allows you to apply audio presets to most websites playing audio such as Youtube, Soundcloud, Spotify.
+It allows you to apply audio presets to most websites playing audio such as YouTube, SoundCloud, Spotify.

 The presets were built around Nightcore but have expanded to include: pitch, reverb and playback rate.
 The extension lets you create and save custom presets.